arkeyme/terraform-school/README.md

             }
     }

-and svg file is:
+and svg file, created by `terraform graph | dot -Tsvg > graph.svg` is:

 ![graph.svg](./graph.svg)

-Now it's time to `terraform destroy`, please notice that terraform have destroyed imported bucket:
+Now it's time to `terraform destroy`, please notice that terraform have destroyed imported bucket as well as declared in `main.tf`:

     aws s3 ls
     2021-04-08 13:14:35 ilya-s3-logs